-During testing, you will sit in a specially designed enclosure called an audiometric booth.
+During parts of the testing, you will sit in a specially designed enclosure called an audiometric booth.
 The audiometric booth will stop noise pollution from interfering with the hearing test.

-The test is not free of charge, which is why you complete the online hearing test and in-person hearing screening first to ensure you are not paying for something you might not need.
+The test is not free of charge, which is why you complete the online hearing test and in-person hearing assessment first to ensure you are not paying for something you might not need.

 At the end of a full diagnostic hearing test, you will have an audiogram, and your audiologist will refer to it to explain your hearing loss type and severity.

 Hearing Tests Are Available in Auckland

 4 Steps of a Full Diagnostic Hearing Test

 A full diagnostic hearing test can sound a little intimidating at first, but rest assured it’s a straightforward process for you to participate.
 Especially under the care of our audiologists at Ear Health.

 Perhaps you’re considering a hearing test but aren’t sure what it would involve.
 Or maybe you’ve made an appointment and are wondering how it will go?
 Rest assured, it’s a gentle and relaxed test to do – and you may find it quite fascinating.
 Here’s what’s involved.

 Step 1: Just Do It!

 On average, there’s a lag of about 10 years between the time when someone’s hearing begins to decline and the time when they finally get a hearing test.
 There’s often a reluctance to admit there might be a problem or a fear of having to wear a hearing aid.
 But there are consequences for delaying.

 Living with even mild hearing loss makes your brain work harder.
 It has to throw most of its resources into decoding sounds, neglecting other tasks like your working memory.
 Untreated hearing loss may increase the risk of dementia and cognitive decline.
 It can also be difficult for your relationships and leave you socially isolated.